 You will go through the admissions process and be shown to your room, where you will have a shower and put on a surgical gown.
 A nurse will run some final checks and you can expect some further tests at this stage.
 Anti-thrombus compression stockings will be fitted; these reduce the risk of blood clots forming in the legs and will remain on until you leave hospital.
-Your anaesthetist will come to see you and you will also have the opportunity to see your surgeon; you will be asked to confirm your consent by signing the Consent Form, even if you have signed this initially at The Prostate Centre.
+Your anaesthetist will come to see you and you will also have the opportunity to see your surgeon; you will need to confirm your consent by signing the Consent Form, even if you have signed this initially at The Prostate Centre.

-The procedure
+The operation

-When you are ready to go to theatre you will be escorted down to the anaesthetics room on foot, as most patients prefer this to being wheeled on a trolley!
-You will have a drip line inserted into your arm for intravenous access; and then the anaesthetic will be administered.
+When you are ready to go to theatre you will be escorted down to the anaesthetics room on foot, as usually patients prefer this to being wheeled on a trolley!
+You will have a drip line inserted into your arm or neck for intravenous access; and then the general anaesthetic will be administered.

-During the procedure, which should take a couple of hours to complete, you will be given an intravenous infusion of the antibiotic Gentamicin 160mgs as protection against infection.
-A catheter (soft flexible silicon tube) will be inserted into the bladder via the penis, in order to drain the urine, and will usually be left in place for 24 hours.
+During the procedure, which should take about an hour to complete, you will be given an intravenous infusion of the antibiotic gentamicin 160mgs as protection against infection.
+A catheter (soft flexible silicon tube) is inserted into the bladder via the penis, in order to drain the urine, and will usually be left in place for 48 hours.